Try These Herbs for Rheumatoid Arthritis

 Mainstream treatments for RA include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, steroidal medications, and many other powerful drugs.
 Methotrexate, also used as chemotherapy for cancer patients, may be used.

 Biologic medications are becoming increasingly common.
-While these types of medication may slow the progression of the disease and relieve RA symptoms, they are not always effective — they have serious, potentially deadly, side effects.
+While these types of medication may slow the progression of the disease and relieve RA symptoms, they are not always effective — and they can have serious side effects.

-Herbal therapies can be used in many ways to relieve RA, whether used in conjunction with or instead of conventional treatments.
+Herbal therapies can be used in many ways to relieve RA, in conjunction with conventional treatments (complementary therapies) or as alternative treatments (for mild cases).
 If you have RA, consult with your rheumatologist, as well as an expert in herbal medicine who has experience working with people who have RA, particularly if you have a moderate to severe case of the illness or if you are taking conventional medication.

 Using Herbs for Rheumatoid Arthritis Relief and Management